aquova/governor/README.md

 ## Installation

-- Running the Discord bot itself requires Python 3.
-The Python libraries needed can be installed via: `python3 -m pip install -r requirements.txt`
+- A bash script is included for automatic setup, given a Debian-based server.
+Simply run `./setup.sh`

-- In order to run the leaderboard page on a webserver, PHP must be installed, along with the php-json, and php-sqlite3 packages.
+- In order to run the leaderboard page on a webserver, you must symlink the `web` directory into the desired location on your publicly hosted filesystem.

 ## TODO